ArupAus/lunchtimepython/readme.md

 ## What this course covers

 This course has been broken up into a series of sessions that introduce the concepts involved in computer programming using the python programming language.
 Each sesson includes a mini lecture and a problem set.
-It is intended that you attend a session every fortnight.
+It is intended that you attend a session every week.

 The course is intended to be worked through in a group.
 Please join a group and create a [slack](www.slack.com/au‎) channel for your group (invite your tutor).
 Sessions 5, 7 & 8 are dedicated for group projects.